Lung Health Center

 Research shows that with screening, lung cancer can be diagnosed earlier and treated more successfully.
 In fact, found in its earliest stage, lung cancer is 80 percent curable.

-The CHI Health Lung Center is designed to detect lung cancer and other non-cancer lung conditions at their earliest stages and help patients access life-saving care as quickly as possible.
+The CHI Health Lung Health Center is designed to detect lung cancer and other non-cancer lung conditions at their earliest stages and help patients access life-saving care as quickly as possible.
 It is specifically for patients who have had an abnormal chest scan or suspicious lesion, and for those who have been previously diagnosed with lung cancer and require routine observation.

 Lung Cancer Screening

-The Lung Center offers cancer screenings for high risk patients and can help coordinate the process, if needed.
+The Lung Health Center offers cancer screenings for high risk patients and can help coordinate the process, if needed.

 We are currently screening people who are at highest risk for lung cancer.
 High risk individuals include: